marcuswestin/WebViewJavascriptBridge/README.md

 =======================
 Cross-platform WebViewJavascriptBridge for HTML/Android/Chrome Extension, the javascript interface compatible with [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge)

+TODO:

+ - Use the queue ,cache the message before the client and server both inited.
+ - Use the Long-lived connections instead of the Simple one-time requests, [Message Passing](https://developer.chrome.com/extensions/messaging.html#connect)

 Android
 ----------
 To use a WebViewJavascriptBridge in your Android project: